Klim Type Foundry: National Geographic redesign

 Since the brand's 2016 refocusing on "smart science" across all media, it has gradually transitioned to a bespoke type palette.
 Their first commissioned typeface was Grosvenor, a custom version of Klim Type Foundry's Tiempos with longer extenders, for article text in National Geographic magazine.
 In 2018, this was accompanied by Geograph, a geometric sans serif, replacing Hoefler & Co.'s Verlag across all branded media.
 These two new types were accompanied by two new headline faces and a new magazine nameplate from Tal Leming starting in the May 2018 issue.

 Hokotohu

-In 2007, Sowersby, under direction of DNA Design, designed ‘Hokotohu’, with its serifs based on Rākau momori, for the Hokotehi Moriori Trust.
+In 2007, Sowersby, under the direction of DNA Design, designed ‘Hokotohu’, with its serifs based on Rākau momori, for the Hokotehi Moriori Trust.

 PayPal

-In 2014, the PayPal product team commissioned Klim to create a typeface that “should be fluid, delightful, easy, calm and humanistic.”
-It should also be “mobile-first, numeral-centric” and “space-efficient”.
-After three different approaches, the foundry settled for 'Dutch', made with inspiration from Jan van Krimpen's Romulus Sans Serif.
+In 2014, the PayPal product team commissioned Klim to create a typeface that "should be fluid, delightful, easy, calm and humanistic."
+It should also be "mobile-first, numeral-centric" and "space-efficient".
+After three different approaches, the foundry settled on 'Dutch', made with inspiration from Jan van Krimpen's Romulus Sans Serif.
 This later became PayPal Sans, which has two subfamilies: PayPal Sans Big, and PayPal Sans Small.